monsoonmaelstrom/book2/book2.md

 This conversation is getting us nowhere, so I stop talking.
 I focus on the physical sensation of Hazel’s hand in mine, and underlying that the magic connecting us to one another.
 It almost feels a little bit brighter at the spot where our hands meet.

-I sigh, releasing her hand as I slide one arm under shoulders and the other under her legs and lift her cradling her limp body against my chest, and I’m reminded of all the other times we’ve been in this same position.
-I find myself feeling a bit of solace in the fact that this isn’t the first time we’ve been here, and in the end she’s been fine the other times.
-I hope that means she’ll be fine this time too, but another part of me is wondering how many time we can really be that lucky. *I just need her to be okay,* I think as I remember the first time I found her unconscious on the rooftop after Alex… before I knew who she really was or that he existed.
+I sigh, releasing her hand as I slide one arm under shoulders and the other under her legs and lift her, cradling her limp body against my chest.
+I’m reminded of all the other times we’ve been in this same position.
+I find myself feeling a bit of solace in the fact that this isn’t the first time we’ve been here and, in the end, she’s been fine the other times.
+I hope that means she’ll be fine this time too, but another part of me is wondering how many times we can really be that lucky. *I just need her to be okay,* I think as I remember the first time I found her unconscious on the rooftop after Alex… before I knew who she really was or that he existed.
 Things were so much easier then, but there’s not any part of me that wants to go back to that.

-I close my eyes as I remember that day, and try to let the memories flow along the magic that’s binding us together.
+I close my eyes as I remember that day, and I try to let the memories flow along the magic that’s binding us together.
 I was trying to explain.
 To apologize.
 But it all kept coming out wrong, and I could see her getting angrier and angrier.
 Then the look on her face when I accused her of using my feelings for her against me.
 I’m not sure I’ve done or said anything else in my life that made me feel like a shittier human being than I did when I saw her reaction to that statement.

 Then she left.
 She just left.
 Almost instantly I realized how badly I’d screwed up.
 I wanted to take it all back and apologize, only by the time I figured out how to follow her and worked up the nerve to do so, she was lying in a crumpled heap on the roof, and I had no idea what to do.
 There was nothing wrong with her but she was completely unresponsive.
 I carried her to Davy’s because I had no idea what else to do.
 Compared to now though, she seemed like the picture of health.